ATLAS-HGTD/hgtd-tools/README.md

 - !
 Button to open /viewparts page to get further info
 - !
 Button to close application the nice way
 - !
 Create standalone application (e.g. use pyinstaller?)
 - !
+Set Color of progressbar while it is loading to orange (showing that the process is not finished yet), let user know somehow that the process is still running
+- !
 Port the hybrid / sensor matching stuff over here and let user decide what kind of tool they want to use at the moment

 ## Visuals